 Hot cereal is for all of us to enjoy!

+My idea of breakfast for Champions!
 Recently my very pregnant daughter Bella mentioned that her ob-gyn recommended she include more fiber and more vegetable protein in her diet.
 Always tinkering with the whole gamut of grains, I welcomed the opportunity to experiment, this time setting as my goal, making a hot cereal breakfast that would be at once quick, delicious and nutritious.

 I started right in my own kitchen, where I found everything I need, and then some.
 If my daughter’s enthusiasm and that of everyone who tasted and reported feeling full of positive energy, then I conclude I am onto something great!
 Needless to add, this included the children as well.
 I just love the idea of adding a great number of nutrients, fiber and protein, in minutes and for pennies, without the “help” of those dreaded protein bars loaded with soy protein isolates.
 You will find as I did that this treat would be suitable as part of lunch or dinner on days where you don’t feel like cooking.